Florida minors charged with cyberstalking after girl's apparent suicide, police say

 "(He) responded by saying something to the effect of, 'If you're going to do it, just do it,' and ended the call," police wrote.
 "He immediately regretted that statement, and began calling and text-messaging her, but did not receive a response."

-Authorities noted that while the bullying occurred before Green’s death, their investigation did not reveal that it was the direct cause.
+Authorities noted that while the reported bullying occurred before Green’s death, their investigation did not reveal that it was the direct cause.

 MOM TURNS IN SON ACCUSED OF CARJACKING WOMAN, 81, AFTER SEEING HIS PICTURE ON TV